-India after Independence is the 12th chapter of class 8 NCERT history book.
-It explains the challenges India faced after independence and what all initiatives the new government took.
+India after Independence is the 12th chapter of the class 8 NCERT history book.
+It explains the challenges India faced after independence and what initiatives the new government took.
 The chapter India after Independence Class 8 has an important weightage in Class 8 Exams.
 So, let’s check out the important notes of this chapter.

 This Blog Includes: